salmanalibanani/salmanalibanani.com/content/post/cdk-lambda-s3-example.md

 Note that cloud providers already support features to break things down into smaller chunks.
 In Azure, for example, you can have many ARM templates that can be deployed through a main template, and I see that as an acknowledgement that super-sized infrastrucutre templates are not fun to maintain.

-In CDK, it is convenient to define all your resources somewhere in a file that **cdk init* generates for you.
+In CDK, it is convenient to define all your resources somewhere in a file that **cdk init** generates for you.
 The problem is that if you keep adding stuff there, you end up with an infrastructure monolith, which is ugly.
 When you look at a thousand lines of infrastructure code stuffed into one TypeScript file, you have to ask yourself: how is this any different from a huge CloudFormation template, and can we do better?

+## TypeScript to the rescue
 In CDK, because you are working with a familiar high-language programming language, you can use familiar techniques to organize your infrastructure code as well.

-In order to explain the ideas in this post better, I have created a small CDK application.
-You can find it here.
+In order to explain how we can do that using TypeScript, I have created a small CDK application.
+You can find it <a href='https://github.com/aws/aws-cdkhttps://github.com/salmanalibanani/cdk-lambda-s3-example' target='_blank'>here</a>.

 At the top level, you will notice that we have two separate directories.
 The **app** directory contains your business logic, so in the context of serverless AWS, all your Lambda code will go there.
 The **infra** directory is your CDK specific code.
-The xyz file is the entry point of your CDK application, reffered to in the cdk.json file in the root.
+The **/infra/app.ts** file is the entry point of your CDK application, reffered to in the cdk.json file in the root.